-When an insert effect is connected with the insert of any channel strip the signal first routed to the effect processor and then the wet signal come back to the channel strip.
+When an insert effect is connected with the insert of any channel strip the signal is first routed to the effect processor and then the wet signal comes back to the channel strip.

 Attenuation or signal level knobs are used to control the gain of the input signal.
 It can be routed as pre-fader (where the signal level attenuates before faders) and post-fader ( signal level attenuates after fader) as well.

-In several digital mixing consoles manufacturers also provide separate compressor, limiter, delay and reverb for each channel that you can control via same LCD display.
+In several digital mixing consoles manufacturers also provide separate compressors, limiters, delay,s and reverb for each channel that you can control via the same LCD display.

-Generally, there are minimum 4 aux send faders are provided in any mixing console.
+Generally, there are a minimum 4 aux send faders are provided in any mixing console.

 Pan pots are used to pan the signal to the left or right speakers.
 In concerts and studios, we always use stereo speakers.
 By using panning we can give place to various instruments and vocals in the mix.